The Effects Of Neurotransmitters Tend To Be

 • Stress Management: Chronic stress can deplete neurotransmitter levels.
 Practice stress-reducing techniques such as meditation, yoga, or deep breathing exercises.

 • Supplements: Certain supplements, such as L-theanine, 5-HTP, and omega-3 fatty acids, may support neurotransmitter function.
-However, it's important to consult with a healthcare provider before taking any supplements.
+Still, you'll want to consult with a healthcare provider before taking any supplements.

 • Avoid Toxins: Exposure to toxins such as alcohol, drugs, and environmental pollutants can disrupt neurotransmitter function.